 Rory Phillips has an exceptionally wide-ranging practice in the fields of commercial and public law.
-He has considerable experience of conducting very substantial, high-profile litigation and is regularly instructed in cases of the highest sensitivity.
+He has considerable experience of conducting very substantial, high-profile litigation and is often instructed in cases of the highest sensitivity.

-Chambers & Partners UK 2014
+Chambers and Partners UK 2020

-Legal 500 UK 2014
+Legal 500 UK Bar 2022

+Rory was on the Attorney General's B Panel from 1997 - 1999 and on the A Panel from 1999 - 2002.
 Between 2009 - 2011, he led a substantial Counsel team instructed by the Government Defendants in the Guantanamo Bay litigation, in which it was alleged that there had been complicity in torture: Al Rawi v Security Service and others 3 WLR 1069 (CA); 1 AC 531 (SC).

 Recent cases include:

-Belhaj v Straw and others UKSC 3 The Supreme Court’s judgment on preliminary issues arising in claims for damages against Government and individual Defendants, in which allegations of involvement in extra-judicial rendition and torture are made against officials of foreign sovereign states (Malaysia, Thailand, the USA and Libya).
-In its landmark ruling, the Court conducts a detailed review of the case law (both domestic and foreign) relating to the doctrines of state immunity and foreign act of state.
-The Court’s decision means that the claims may proceed to trial.
-The Court of Appeal’s earlier decision that the claims must all be re-pleaded in accordance with the law of the various countries in which the tortious acts relied on allegedly took place (see 2WLR 1105) is unaffected by the Supreme Court’s judgment.
+Belhaj v Straw and others UKSC 3 2 WLR 456 - The Supreme Court’s judgment on preliminary issues arising in claims for damages against Government and individual Defendants, in which allegations of involvement in extra-judicial rendition and torture are made against officials of foreign sovereign states (Malaysia, Thailand, the USA and Libya).
+In its landmark ruling, the Court conducted a detailed review of the case law (both domestic and foreign) relating to the doctrines of state immunity and foreign act of state.
+The case was settled following a mediation in May 2018.

 He represented the Mayor's Office for Policing and Crime in the Leveson Inquiry and advised the Mid-Staffs inquiry on procedural issues.